Order before 22:00 for same day shipping

 - The consumer is obliged to report immediately to the trader any inaccuracies in payment data provided or stated.

 - In the event of non-payment on the part of the consumer, the trader has the right, subject to statutory limitations, to charge the consumer reasonable costs about which the consumer was informed in advance.

 - The trader offers provision for a complaints procedure, which has been given sufficient publicity, and will deal with a complaint in accordance with this complaints procedure.

-- Complaints about exercising the contract must be submitted to the trader without delay, in their entirety and clearly defined, after the consumer has discovered the defects.
+- Complaints about exercising the contract must be submitted to the trader without delay, in their entirety and be clearly defined, after the consumer has identified an issue.